opensearch-project/documentation-website/_opensearch/query-dsl/index.md

 A query can consist of many query clauses.
 You can combine query clauses to produce complex queries.

-Broadly, you can classify queries into two categories:
+Broadly, you can classify queries into two categories---*leaf queries* and *compound queries*:

 - **Leaf queries**: Leaf queries search for a specified value in a certain field or fields.
 You can use leaf queries on their own.
 They include the following query types:

     - **Full-text queries**: Use full-text queries to search text documents.
 For an analyzed text field search, full-text queries split the query string into terms with the same analyzer that was used when the field was indexed.
 For an exact value search, full-text queries look for the specified value without applying text analysis.
 To learn more, see [Full-text queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/full-text/index).

-    - **Term-level queries**: Use term-level queries to search documents for an exact specified term, such as an IDs or value range.
+    - **Term-level queries**: Use term-level queries to search documents for an exact specified term, such as an ID or value range.
 Term-level queries do not analyze search terms or sort results by relevance score.
 To learn more, see [Term-level queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/term/).

     - **Geographic and xy queries**: Use geographic queries to search documents that include geographic data.
 Use xy queries to search documents that include points and shapes in a two-dimensional coordinate system.
 To learn more, see [Geographic and xy queries]({{site.url}}{{site.baseurl}}/opensearch/query-dsl/geo-and-xy/index).